cypress-io/cypress-documentation/source/guides/core-concepts/variables-and-aliases.md

 })
 ```

 The same principles we introduced many times before apply to this situation.
-If you want to access what a command yields, you'll have to do it in a closure using a {% url `.then()` then %}.
+If you want to access what a command yields you have to do it in a closure using a {% url `.then()` then %}.

 ```js
 // yup all good